MidHunterX/Expression/README.md

 # Expression

-Expression is a lightweight and highly efficient time based wallpaper auto-selector, optimized for minimal system resource usage.
+Expression is a lightweight and highly efficient time based wallpaper auto-selector for Wayland, optimized for minimal system resource usage.
 Designed with performance and customizability in mind, it selects wallpapers based on hour and user-defined rules.

 ## ⛲ Features